kuldeeps48/Headline-Analyzer/README.md

-College project: Analysis of news headline using SentiWordNet
+**College project: Analysis of news headline using SentiWordNet**

-//WIP
+`//Work In Progress`

+For a demo of current stage:
 - Open project in PyCharm IDE
+- Download required dependencies (if `import/module` error shown)
-- Run main.pyw
+- Run `main.pyw ` inside PyCharm
-- 4 sources (Guardian, google news, Reddit, world news) can be selected for now
+- 4 sources (Guardian, Google news, Reddit, Worldnews) can be selected for now
 - Displays headlines and scores